2 Samuel 7

 The sheepcote.
 David's beginning.
 Not born to kingship, not bred to power, but taken from the fields where he kept sheep.
 Everything David is, he has been given.
 He did not build himself.

-From the sheepcote to the throne - the arc of David's life is being named here, not as achievement but as gift.
+From the sheepcote to the throne - the arc of David's life is being named here as gift, every step of it.
 "I took you."
 This is God saying: I chose you.
 I raised you.
 I made you king.

 9And I was with thee whithersoever thou wentest, and have cut off all thine enemies out of thy sight, and have made thee a great name, like unto the name of the great men that are in the earth.